grip-on-software/monetdb-import/Database_structure.md

         which the code change is made.

--   **git_developer**: User names from VCS commits
+-   **vcs_developer**: User names from VCS commits.
+The same developer (with the same *jira_dev_id*) may appear multiple times in the table if they have changed their name or email, for example in their Git configuration.
     -   **alias_id** - INT - primary key: Sequential number assigned to
         the developer.
     -   **jira_dev_id** - INT - reference to developer.id.
 The matching
-        is based on the VCS developer's display name and the JIRA developer display name or short name.
-The matching is also manually tweaked using data_gitdev_to_dev.json.
+        is based on the VCS developer's display name and email, and the JIRA developer display name, short name or email.
+The matching is also manually tweaked using the file data_vcsdev_to_dev.json in the monetdb-script repository.
     -   **display_name** - VARCHAR(500): The name of the developer used
         in the version control system.
     -   **email** - VARCHAR(100): Email address that the developer uses.